tgoldenberg/brn-gitbook/chapter_2_getting_started.md

 ### Install the React Native Command Line Interface (CLI)

-This should be pretty familiar if you’ve used anything like the Amazon or Express.js CLIs:
+This should be pretty familiar if you’ve used CLI's like Rails or Ember:

 ```npm install -g react-native-cli```